Brown

 Brown is a color.
-It can be considered a composite color, but it is mainly a darker shade of orange.
-In the CMYK color model used in printing and painting, brown is usually made by combining the colors orange and black.
-In the RGB color model used to project colors onto television screens and computer monitors, brown combines red and green.
+It can be thought as a darker, and usually desaturated, shade of orange.
+In the CMYK color model used in printing and painting, brown is usually made by combining yellow, magenta, and black inks (these two last in a lesser amount).

+In the RGB color model used to project colors onto television screens and computer monitors, brown is the result of combining red light at low intensity, and green light at an even lower intensity, with blue light also being present in most shades of the color.
 The color brown is seen widely in nature, wood, soil, human hair color, eye color and skin pigmentation.
 Brown is the color of dark wood or rich soil.

+In the RYB color model, brown is made by mixing the three primary colors, red, yellow, and blue.

-According to public opinion surveys in Europe and the United States, brown is the least favorite color of the public; it is often associated with plainness, the rustic, feces, and poverty, although it does also have positive associations include baking, warmth, wildlife, and the autumn.
+According to public opinion surveys in Europe and the United States, brown is the least favorite color of the public; it is often associated with fecal matter, plainness, the rustic, although it does also have positive associations, including baking, warmth, wildlife, the autumn and music.

 Etymology

 The term is from Old English brún, in origin for any dusky or dark shade of color.
 The first recorded use of brown as a color name in English was in 1000.

 The Common Germanic adjectives *brûnoz and *brûnâ meant both dark colors and a glistening or shining quality, whence burnish.
 The current meaning developed in Middle English from the 14th century.

 Words for the color brown around the world often come from foods or beverages; in the eastern Mediterranean, the word for brown often comes from the color of coffee: in Turkish, the word for brown is kahverengi; in Greek, kafé.